SonyCSLParis/vqcpc-bach/docs/index.md

 ### *VQCPC* with same sequence negative sampling
-The negative examples in the contrastive objective are sampled in the same-sequence as the positive example, but at different location (either before or after the position of the positive).
+The negative examples in the contrastive objective are sampled in the same-sequence as the positive example, but at different locations (either before or after the position of the positive).
+In that case, the contrastive objective is similar to learning to sort the elements of the score in a chronological order.
 In that case, the key is no longer a discriminative feature of the positive example.
 On the contrary, the harmonic function is an informative indicator of the position of a chord in a phrase.
 Hence, clusters tend to contain elements which could share similar harmonic functions.

 <img class="recimg" src="exemples/clusters/clusters_sameSeq.gif">

 ### Distilled *VQ-VAE*

 ## Examples in the paper